Qubes-Community/Contents/docs/os/windows/windows-vm41.md

 - network (emulated Realtek NIC)
 - audio output and input (available even without QWT installation if `qvm-features audio-model` is set as `ich6`)

 For better integration, a set of drivers and services, called Qubes Windows Tools (QWT) is available.
-Installation of these tools is straightforward and is described in a [separate document](https://www.qubes-os.org/doc/windows-tools41/).
-QWT will provide functions like the following:
+Installation of these tools is straightforward and is described in a [separate document](https://www.qubes-os.org/doc/windows-tools41.md).
+QWT’s main features are:

-- copy & paste (the qubes way)
+- copy/paste between qubes
-- copying files into / out of the VM (the qubes way)
+- copy files between qubes
-- assigning USB devices (the qubes way via the tray applet)
+- attaching USB devices to the qube
-- PCI device 5853:0001 (Xen platform device) - no driver
-- all other features/hardware needing special tool/driver support
+- attaching block devices to the qube (XEN PV disk driver must be installed)
+- automatically set up networking
+- automatically set up time/clock synchronization
+- XEN PV drivers (some of them optional)
+- optional user migration from `C:`: to the qubes’ private volume (to be able use the qubes as a TemplateVM).
+- seamless mode (Windows 7 only for now)
+- propagating keyboard layout ?

 Qubes R4.1 - importing a Windows VM from an earlier version of Qubes
 --------------------------------------------------------------------

 - Importing from R3.2 or earlier will not work, because  Qubes R3.2 has the old stubdomain by default and this is preserved over backup and restore (as Windows otherwise won't boot.

-- Importing from R4.0 should work, see [Migrate backups of Windows VMs created under Qubes R4.0 to R4.1](https://www.qubes-os.org/doc/windows-migrate41/).
+- Importing from R4.0 should work, see [Migrate backups of Windows VMs created under Qubes R4.0 to R4.1](https://www.qubes-os.org/doc/windows-migrate41.md).

 Windows VM installation